Bulatv2/chatbot/README.md

 chatbot in QA

-requirements: nlp from my repository
+requirements: nlp, full-text-search from my repository